SaridakisStamatisChristos/ant_colony_optimizer/neuro-ant-optimizer/docs/index.md

 - Read the [configuration reference](config.md) for every CLI option and config-file key.
 - Inspect [artifact schemas](artifacts.md) to integrate metrics, rebalance logs, and factor exposures into downstream workflows.
 - Follow the [reproducibility playbook](reproducibility.md) to lock down determinism, manifests, and replays.
+- Walk through the [cookbook recipes](cookbook.md) for PIT ingestion, multiprocessing tips, and Polars-enabled runs.

 ## Project layout